There are two Spanish courses for WELS/ELS 7-8th grade students (Spanish 1A and 1B).

 The courses will be taught in an asynchronous online format, which means students and the instructor do not need to be logged into the course site at the same time.
 Moodle will be used as the Learning Management System (LMS) to facilitate the course.
 Moodle is accessed through a website and does not require any installation on the user side.
 Students will receive a unique username and password to access the course site.

-Students are expected to log in each day, Monday-Friday, but at a time that is convenient to them.
+Students are expected to log in each day, Monday-Friday, but at a time that is convenient for them.
 Schools build time into the regular school day, just like a regular course, where all Spanish students from a particular school would be working on the course at the same time.
 Some students might need to spend some additional time at home to keep up with the rest of the class.
+Students need to be cooperative partners in their learning and be committed to fulfilling the coursework and requirements.
+Students that are diligent in following directions, are self-motivated, and have good time management skills are likely to be successful in the online environment.

 The amount of time needed to be successful in the course can vary widely from one student to the next.
 A general expectation is half an hour per day, 5 days per week.
 Some days may take more or less time based on the assigned tasks.